Gabriel Arias Player Props: Guardians vs. Brewers

 Gabriel Arias At The Plate

-- Arias has five doubles, four home runs and 20 walks while hitting .202.
+- Arias is batting .197 with five doubles, four home runs and 20 walks.

+- In 44.7% of his 47 games this season, Arias has picked up at least one hit.
+He's also had four multi-hit games.

-- Looking at the 46 games he has played this year, he's homered in four of them (8.7%), and in 2.8% of his trips to the dish.
+- In 8.5% of his games this season, he has gone deep, and 2.7% of his trips to the dish.

-- In four games this season (8.7%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (8.5%), Arias has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.